 The department may share information about our pupils from the NPD with third parties who promote the education or well-being of children in England by:

-conducting research or analysis
+conducting research or analysis;

-producing statistics
+producing statistics;

-providing information, advice or guidance
+providing information, advice or guidance.

 The Department has robust processes in place to ensure the confidentiality of our data is maintained and there are stringent controls in place regarding access and use of the data.
 Decisions on whether DfE releases data to third parties are subject to a strict approval process and based on a detailed assessment of:

-who is requesting the data
+who is requesting the data;

-the purpose for which it is required
+the purpose for which it is required;

-the level and sensitivity of data requested: and
+the level and sensitivity of data requested;

-the arrangements in place to store and handle the data
+the arrangements in place to store and handle the data.

 To be granted access to pupil information, organisations must comply with strict terms and conditions covering the confidentiality and handling of the data, security arrangements and retention and use of the data.